acerpixels/vimrc.d/README.md

 This repository holds my custom and modularized vim configuration.
 ## Setup
 You can clone this repository and place it somewhere.
 Although in my opinion, I recommend you to place this repository in your home directory.
-You could rename the main directory into `.vimrd.d/` to become hidden, if you prefer that way.
+You could rename `vimrc.d/` into `.vimrc.d/` to become hidden, if you prefer that way.

 ##  Modifying `.vimrc` configuration